Integrative-Transcriptomics/MADAM/README.md

 <pre><code>java -jar ClipAndMerge $*</code></pre>

+## generating the jar file
+This program can be built with gradle ([https://gradle.org/]). for that just type `gradle build`
-The libraries that are relevant for the compilation are contained in the "lib" folder
+The jar-files then contained in the build/libs folder

 ## Tools
 The following tools are available: